Jafea7/ctbrec-debian/README.md

     restart: "unless-stopped"
 ```

+## QNap Installs

+When you create the container using Container Station specify the PUID and PGID environment variables, (you can't do this later).
+You may need to set `PGID = 0` and `PUID = 0`, ie. CTBRec runs as root within the container.

 ## Docker Image Update

 If the system on which the container runs doesn't provide a way to easily update